-The Bank Culture Committee ("BCC") of each of the Bank and Public Finance is also established to assist the Boards to communicate, cascade and enforce the risk culture within the Group; develop and adopt a holistic and effective framework for fostering a sound culture; formulate a regular process, with the assistance of relevant committees and departments, review the effectiveness of the overall culture enhancement initiatives pursued by the Group; approve, review and assess the adequacy of any relevant statement which sets out the Group's culture and behavioural standards annually; and ensure the above-mentioned statement is translated into policies and procedures (including training) that are relevant to the day-to-day work of different levels of staff.
+The Bank Culture and Sustainability Committee ("BCSC") of each of the Bank and Public Finance is also established to assist the Boards to communicate, cascade and enforce the risk culture within the Group; develop and adopt a holistic and effective framework for fostering a sound culture and embedding sustainability for effective management of environmental, social and governance ("ESG") risks and exploring opportunities within the Group; oversee the process and conduct of embedding sustainability into the Group's operations by ensuring all significant/material ESG risks and opportunities are being considered, managed and explored throughout its business operations; formulate a regular process, with the assistance of relevant committees and departments, review the effectiveness of the overall culture enhancement initiatives and ESG initiatives pursued by the Group; approve, review and assess the adequacy of any relevant statement which sets out the Group's culture and behavioural standards annually; and ensure the above-mentioned statement is translated into policies and procedures (including training) that are relevant to the day-to-day work of different levels of staff.

-Corporate Culture and Social Responsibility Department is set up at the Bank's level to assist the BCCs to set out in the code of conduct, which is subject to regular review, the culture related behavioural expectation of staff in carrying out their day-to-day responsibilities; build up an effective, continual and regular communication channel to share examples/cases regarding misconduct, improper behaviours and disciplines with the staff and promote an open exchange of views in relation to culture and behavioural standards; design and put in place a clear ownership structure for the core risks and culture reform initiative; ensure that incentive systems (including staff, performance management, remuneration and promotion systems) should not only reward good business performance but also take into consideration adherence (and non-adherence) to the Group's culture and behavioural standards; produce and analyse a dashboard of indicators for assessing the culture of the Group and to help gauge changes over time; set up and review regularly the conflict of interests policy to ensure that the policy aligns with culture objectives; and recommend the revisions on the policy to the BCCs.
+Corporate Culture and Social Responsibility Department is set up at the Bank's level to assist the BCSCs to set out in the code of conduct, which is subject to regular review, the culture related behavioural expectation of staff in carrying out their day-to-day responsibilities; build up an effective, continual and regular communication channel to share examples/cases regarding misconduct, improper behaviours and disciplines with staff and promote an open exchange of views on culture and behavioural standards; design and put in place a clear ownership structure for the core risks (including ESG risks) and culture reform initiatives; ensure that incentive systems (including staff performance management, remuneration and promotion systems) should not only reward good business performance but also take into consideration adherence (and non-adherence) to the Group's culture and behavioural standards; produce and analyse a dashboard of indicators for assessing the culture of the Group and to help gauge changes over time; identify the ESG management approach, strategy, priorities and objectives; evaluate and determine the significant/material ESG related risks and explore opportunities, and ensure the appropriate and effective ESG risk management and internal control systems are in place; set up and review regularly the culture and ESG-related policies and recommend the revisions to the policies to the BCSCs.